motavini/High-Performance-Computing-for-Shape-Optimization-in-Aeronautics/README.md

 ## 📘 Overview

-Here’s a revised version with the **cluster execution** included smoothly:

-> This project focuses on **high-performance computing (HPC)** approaches to **aerodynamic optimization**, leveraging **Computational Fluid Dynamics (CFD)** and **Finite Element Methods (FEM)** to solve large-scale flow simulations.
-Using **OpenMPI** for distributed parallelization and running simulations on an **HPC cluster**, we accelerate PDE solvers, analyze lift and drag behavior under varying conditions, and perform 3D airflow simulations around a Boeing 767 to investigate how geometry, discretization, and meshing strategies influence aerodynamic performance. e.
+This project focuses on **high-performance computing (HPC)** approaches to **aerodynamic optimization**, leveraging **Computational Fluid Dynamics (CFD)** and **Finite Element Methods (FEM)** to solve large-scale flow simulations.
+Using **OpenMPI** for distributed parallelization and running simulations on an **HPC cluster**, we accelerate PDE solvers, analyze lift and drag behavior under varying conditions, and perform 3D airflow simulations around a Boeing 767 to investigate how geometry, discretization, and meshing strategies influence aerodynamic performance.
 ---

 ## 🛠️ Tools & Technologies